Role of Software Testing in Modern Software Development

 What is the Role of Software Testing in the Modern Software Development Process?

-As we all know, validating software is now an essential part of the development process, rather than just an afterthought.
-Its main responsibility is to guarantee that your products are dependable, safe, and satisfy the functional and non-functional requirements specified by stakeholders.
+It must be clear that software validation has become an indispensable stage in the software development process and is no longer an afterthought.
+The principal aim of validation will be to ensure that the products are reliable, safe, and that they meet both the functional and non-functional requirements specified by the stakeholders.
 It increases the overall quality and resilience of the finished product by systematically finding and fixing vulnerabilities early in the development process.

 Infographic-1 (1).png